mkenlo/unit_converter_app/README.md

 # Unit Converter App

 This is my first Flutter application.
-It was build following the Udacity Course on flutter.
+It was built following the Udacity Course on flutter.

 ## Getting Started